Japanese government–issued currency in the Dutch East Indies: 1942 (ND) guilder Issue

 The Japanese invasion money used in the Netherlands Indies was first denominated in guilder (1942) and later in Roepiah (1944–45).
-The guilder issue bears the payment obligation "De Japansche Regeering Betaalt Aan Toonder" (The Japanese Government pays to the bearer) on notes one-half guilder and above.
+The guilder issue bears the payment obligation in the Dutch language as "De Japansche Regeering Betaalt Aan Toonder" (The Japanese Government pays to the bearer) on notes one-half guilder and above.
 On smaller change notes (1–10 cents) it is shortened to “De Japansche Regeering”.
 All Japanese invasion money used in the Netherlands Indies bear the block prefix letter “S” either followed by a number (lower denominations, 1–10 cents), a second letter, or as the numerator in a fractional block layout.
 Serial numbers were used for the initial printings of higher denomination notes (i.e., 1, 5, and 10 guilder) but the printing machinery used by the Japanese after March 1943 (i.e., Kolff printing facility in Jakarta) did not allow for automatic sequential numbering thus the task was very slow and often resulted in multiple notes with the same serial number.
 By the middle of the second printing (the SB block) serial numbers were abandoned.
 Notes of one-half guilder and above are printed on paper watermarked with a repeating kiri flower.

 1944 (ND) Roepiah Issue

-First issued in September 1944, the "Dai Nippon Teikoku Seihu" notes (The Japanese Imperial Government) were denominated in Roepiah and printed entirely in Java.
+First issued in September 1944, the "Dai Nippon Teikoku Seihu" (English: The Japanese Imperial Government) notes were denominated in Roepiah and printed entirely in Java.
+The Dutch language was replaced with Indonesian ("Bahasa Indonesia") as far as the value of each banknote.
+However, the words "The Japanese Imperial Government" were printed in the Japanese language transliterated into Latin script.
+In Japanese characters, Dai Nippon Teikoku Seihu would be: 大日本帝国政府.